 As an avid art collector, Rybolovlev made headlines in 2018 when he sold Leonardo da Vinci’s Salvator Mundi painting at Christie’s in New York for a record-breaking US$450.3 million.
 The buyer was the Crown Prince of Saudi Arabia, who had been in a bidding war with the UAE Minister of Presidential Affairs, Mansour bin Zayed Al Nahyan.
 The high bidding price led Sheikh Mansour to gift his yacht Topaz to the Crown Prince as compensation.

-The Most Expensive Divorce Ever
+World’s Most Expensive Divorce Settlement

-He was accused of using his wealth and power to influence local officials to have Swiss businessman Yves Bouvier arrested.
-He pushed for Bouvier’s prosecution.
-It was related to art purchases.
-Rybolovlev’s lawyers said they regret the breach of confidentiality of the inquiry.
+Rybolovlev faced controversy in 2018 when he was charged by Monaco prosecutors in connection to a probe into corruption and influence peddling.
+His La Belle Epoque penthouse was raided by Monaco police.
+He was accused of using his wealth and power to influence local officials to have Swiss businessman Yves Bouvier arrested, pushing for Bouvier’s prosecution in relation to art purchases.
+Rybolovlev’s lawyers expressed regret over the breach of confidentiality of the inquiry.